IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 # kubernetes-container-service-gameon-java-microservice

-The project is composed of multiple **microservices**.
-The app is the [GameOn! text adventure](https://developer.ibm.com/tv/gameon-text-adventure/), a game that uses **text** as input from a player.
-The project is deployed on the **Bluemix Kubernetes Container Service** and was based on the local development process of the GameOn! text adventure.
-The application shows what is a microservice architecture.
+This project demonstrates deployment of a Microservices based application Game On! on to Kubernetes cluster service from Bluemix.
+Game On! is a throwback text-based adventure built to help you explore microservice architectures and related concepts.
+GameOn! users start by creating a simple room, the building block of any adventure game.
+With the tutorials available at the [GameOn! website](https://gameontext.org), a user can create in text a simple room in any one of various languages in just a few minutes.

 There are several microservices used in this app ranging from **couchdb, redis, to frontend tier services**.
 Everything would be hosted in Bluemix Kubernetes Container Service where you can access your own GameOn app from anywhere.

 ## Prerequisite